Bora Bora: Religion

-Numerous pre-Christian relics of the native Polynesians of Bora Bora are still preserved today: remains of 13 ceremonial platforms (marae) - there used to be more than forty - and many petroglyphs, which, however, are mostly hidden in inaccessible bushes.
+Numerous pre-Christian relics from the native Polynesians of Bora Bora are still preserved today: remains of 13 ceremonial platforms (marae) – there used to be more than forty – and many petroglyphs, which, however, are mostly hidden in inaccessible bushes.
 The best preserved ceremonial site is the Marae Fare Opu in Faʻanui Bay, located directly on the beach.
-Today, the road runs through the area, so the overview of the site, which is quite large, has been lost.
+Today, a road runs through the area, so the overview of the site, which is quite large, has been lost.
 The site consisted of a rectangular, level area bounded by boulders and a stone platform.
 The rectangular platform is bounded by limestone slabs over 1 m high and filled with earth.
 Two of the slabs on the north side have stone carvings with turtle motifs.

 Languages

-French as in the rest of France is the only official language and this along with Tahitian are the main languages spoken by its inhabitants in a common way.
-In addition the people in contact with tourists generally have some basic knowledge of English.
-Most visitors to Bora Bora are Americans, Australians, Japanese or Europeans.
+French, as in the rest of France, is the sole official language of Bora-Bora; it and Tahitian are the main languages spoken by its inhabitants in a common way.
+In addition, those in contact with tourists generally have some basic knowledge of English.

+Most visitors to Bora Bora are American, Australian, Japanese, or European.

 Politics and government

 The atoll has been part of France since the 19th century.
 Its island capital is Vaitape.
-Tupai Atoll, nearby and uninhabited, is an administrative dependency of Bora Bora.
-Bora Bora is also a municipality, consisting of the island of Bora Bora and the atoll of Tupai.
+The Tupai Atoll, nearby and uninhabited, is an administrative dependency of Bora Bora.
+The municipality Bora-Bora consists of the island of Bora Bora and the Tupai Atoll.
 The mayor of Bora Bora has been Gaston Tong Sang since 9 July 1989.